 These leashes do NOT reel your dog in unless your dog WANTS to come back.
 Think realistically – your dog has to pull against the mechanism to get further away from you.
 This means the mechanism will not bring your dog back unless he wants to come back.

-Basically your dog must be easy-going, laid back and have impeccable manners, and be able to listen to you and follow directions under high levels of distraction before you even consider one of these leads.
+Basically your dog must be easy-going, laid back and have impeccable manners, be able to listen to you, impeccable manners, and follow directions under high levels of distraction (can your dog ignore everything) before you even consider one of these leads.
+You also must make sure you can keep the mechanism locked so the dog is not on a tight lead while you teach loose leash manners.

-So you have decided dog is a good candidate for an extending/retracting lead, consider the settings under which you will use one.
+So you still want to use an extending/retracting lead, consider the settings under which you will use one.

 Never use them in places where a dog being away from you could be risky.
 This includes: